Katalyst99/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * `test_base`: File containing unit tests for `Base` class.
 * `Models/`: Folder containing classes for the project.
 * `__init__.py`: With this file, the folder will become a Python package
 * `base.py`: File containing `Base` class and its attributes, The class will the “base” of all other classes in this project.
+* `rectangle.py`: File containing `Rectangle` class that inherits from `Base`

 ## Python Scripts
 * All Python scripts are executable.